Channels

 Value channel options

-Normal channels consist of a normal vector, you can only have one normal channel per each Ucupaint node.
+Normal channels consist of a normal vector.
+You can have only one normal channel per Ucupaint node.

 pic: Normal channel settings